2020 Primer: How the Iowa caucuses work

 Here’s how all the action plays out:

-- There's a call to order.
+-There's a call to order.

-- A caucus chair and secretary are elected by the crowd.
+-A caucus chair and secretary are elected by the crowd.

-- A representative from each campaign can get up and make a final case for the candidate they are backing.
+-A representative from each campaign can get up and make a final case for the candidate they are backing.

-- Caucusgoers separate into groups in corners or parts of the room for their candidates of choice.
+-Caucusgoers separate into groups in corners or parts of the room for their candidates of choice.

-- After the groups are formed, the person elected chair of the caucus adds up how many supporters are for each candidate.
+-After the groups are formed, the person elected chair of the caucus adds up how many supporters are for each candidate.

-- Each candidate has to meet a threshold of 15 percent to be considered viable.
+-Each candidate has to meet a threshold of 15 percent to be considered viable.
 That means the number of people backing a candidate has to be at least 15 percent of the total number of people in the room at the local caucus.
 For example, if there are 100 people in the room and 14 are backing a particular candidate, that candidate is not considered viable.

-- If a candidate is determined to be not viable, that contender’s supporters need to support another candidate.
+-If a candidate is determined to be not viable, that contender’s supporters need to support another candidate.
 During the "re-caucusing" process, supporters from the remaining viable candidates try to encourage those who were supporting the non-viable candidates to come their way.

-- After the re-caucusing process is over, the final numbers are tallied.
-The number of people in each viable group will factor how many delegates each candidate wins from that precinct.
+-After the re-caucusing process is over, the final numbers are tallied.
+The number of people in each viable group will factor into how many delegates each candidate wins from that precinct.
 Delegates are awarded proportionately – and the number of delegates a candidate has statewide will be reported as "state delegate equivalents."
 The candidate with the most "state delegate equivalents" will be considered the winner of the caucuses.

-- But wait, there’s more.
+-But wait, there’s more.
 For the first time, the Iowa Democratic Party will also announce the popular vote from the first round of caucus results – before the realignment from the "re-caucusing" process.
 If a candidate who didn’t win the traditional "state delegate equivalent" count captures the first-round popular vote, this could allow for multiple candidates to claim they came out on top in Iowa.